HOW TO CONQUER SELF-DOUBT AT WORK WITH POSITIVE AFFIRMATIONS

 When considering options, think about the attribute that you want to improve.
 What is the true source of your self-doubt?

 - Do you want to be more Confident?

 - Are you hard on yourself in general and need to speak more Self-Love?

-- Do you obsess unnecessarily and need to create more Calm in your work day?
+- Do you obsess unnecessarily and need to release worry and create more Calm in your work day?

 Examine Your Positive Affirmations List for Best Fit